 On June 24, 2003, by Resolution No. 03-102, the City Council ordered the formation of Maintenance District No. 2 to provide the funding for the operation and maintenance of these facilities.
-The FY 2004 Final Engineer's Report (formation report) included a FY 2004 budget which proposed \$343,875.00 in expenditures at buildout for an anticipated 525 assessable parcels which equated to maximum assessment rate of \$655.00/parcel.
-This maximum annual assessment rate which may be levied is increased each fiscal year by the prior year's change in the Consumer Price Index.
+The FY 2004 Final Engineer's Report (formation report) included a FY 2004 budget which proposed \$343,875.00 in expenditures at buildout for an anticipated 525 assessable parcels which equated to Maximum Base Assessment (MBA) Rate of \$655.00 per parcel.
+This MBA rate which may be levied is increased each fiscal year by the prior year's change in the Consumer Price Index.